 The society recognises that abuse can take different forms: physical abuse, sexual abuse, emotional abuse and neglect.
-The society is commited to practices that protect children from harm.
-All members of the society accept and recognise their responsibilities to develop awareness of the issues which cause children harm amd support this policy when becoming members of the society.
+The society is committed to practices that protect children from harm.
+All members of the society accept and recognise their responsibilities to develop an awareness of the issues which cause children harm and support this policy when becoming members of the society.

 The society believes that:

 - The welfare of the child is paramount

 - All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity, have the right to be protected from abuse.

 - All allegations of abuse should be taken seriously and acted upon swiftly and appropriately.